physical-computation/uncertain-gaussian-process-code/README.md

 <output distribution> <run time in microseconds>
 ```

+> [!NOTE]
+> For the most accurate results, make sure to use the Jupiter microarchitecture on Signaloid.

 Larger experimental suites, such as running repeated experiments using multiple different representation sizes can be done via the [Signaloid Cloud Compute Engine API](https://docs.signaloid.io/docs/api/).
 Additional tools and instructions on how to do so for this repository will be added in the future.

 ### Run on Traditional Hardware